AltB22/Ocean_Pulse/README.md

 ## Description

-This project was the creation of a full stack website that utilizes specific technologies to render a workable and polished website that responds to a real world problem with a intuitive solution. <br>
+This project was the creation of a full stack website that utilizes specific technologies to render a workable and polished website that responds to a real world problem with a intuitive solution.
 The Website functionality allows a user to view several API's data on surfing locations thought the Bay Area and California.
 The website utilized MongoDb and GraphQL on the back end to create a in-house database.
 The program utilizes Mutations and Queries as well as Resolvers and TypeDefs to organize and connect the data from back end to front end.
-The front end is created using REACT and is run through the Apollo server  A user API as well as a surf locations API were created to allow the the use of databases through router.get and router.put aspects.
+The front end is created using REACT and is run through the Apollo server The user created APIs as well as the Stormglass API both rendered for the user interface.

 ## Usage